The more I panicked, the harder it became to get back on track and bring in the assignments I needed.

 8. Treat it like a freelancing business

 Being a business means taking a tough stand.
-I have a 50% advance payment clause with Indian and small business clients that is non-negotiable.
+I have a 50% advance payment clause with small business clients that is non-negotiable.
 I told a magazine editor that my terms were payment within 30 days of submission and he changed the contract without question.

 I’m looking at my freelancing today, not as an experienced journalist, but with the awe and wonder of someone who’s just discovered a myriad of different opportunities.
 2013 has been a difficult year, but it’s set the stage for 2014.
 And I’m convinced that next year is going to be my best year yet.